PowerCodersOrg/powercoders.org/site/content/alumni/_index.md

 ---
-title: Meet the Alumni
+title: Meet the Alumnis
-image: /img/unic_bashir_1.png
+image: /img/unic_bashir_2.png
-section_title: Meet the Alumni
+section_title: Meet the Alumnis
 text: >-
   Our ultimate goal is to place disadvantaged people into permanent jobs so that they get their independence back.
 Read some of our success stores here.
 ---